pyOpenSci/python-package-guide/CONTRIBUTING.md

 width: 80%
 alt: Commit changes in GitHub
 ---
 An image showing how to commit changes in GitHub.
 The commit message is displayed in a text editor.
+The commit changes section is highlighted with a red rectangle.
 ```

 After writing your commit message, click the "Commit changes" button to save your changes.